8 of the best mountain bike multi-tools. Like 'get out of jail free' cards if you get a mechanical on the trail.

 Weight: 126g | Tools: T25 torx, 2, 2.5, 3, 4, 5, 6 and 8mm Hex, tyre lever, chain breaker and room for more | Rating: 9/10

-Like the EDC Lite, the full-fat EDC uses the fork steerer as storage, but in this case there are more tools packed into the full length of the steerer tube.
-The EDC tool storage is modular, which means you can mix and match depending on how much space you have or personal preference.
+Like the EDC Lite, OneUp’s full-fat EDC uses the fork steerer as storage, but in this case there are more tools packed into the full length of the steerer tube.
+The EDC tool storage is modular, which means you can mix and match depending on how much space you have or the tools you need.

-In the upper part of the EDC there’s a multi tool, a tyre lever and a chain breaker but threaded on the bottom is another small storage chamber, which is big enough to take OneUP’s Plug and Pliers kit; essential a set of mini chain link pliers and a motorbike-style, tubeless repair kit.
+In the upper part of the EDC there’s a multi tool, a tyre lever and a chain breaker, but threaded on to the bottom is another small storage chamber, which is big enough to take OneUp’s Plug and Pliers kit; essential a set of mini chain link pliers and a motorbike-style, tubeless repair kit.
 Alternatively, you can remove this entirely and thread in a single 20g CO2 cartridge.
-A great storage solution.
+Overall, a great customisable storage solution.

 Read our full review of the OneUp EDC V2 tool system